kubernetes/website/docs/concepts/tools/kubectl/object-management-using-declarative-config.md

 ## How apply calculates differences and merges changes

-**Definition:** Patch: An update operation that is scoped to specific fields of an object instead of updating the entire object thing.
+**Definition:** Patch: An update operation that is scoped to specific fields of an object instead of updating the entire object.
-This enables updating on a specific set of fields on an object without doing a read-then-write.
+This enables updating on a specific set of fields on an object without reading the object first.

 When `kubectl apply` updates the live configuration for an object, it does so by sending a patch request to the apiserver.
 The